inverno-io/inverno-mods/doc/reference-guide.md

 > Note that this exactly corresponds to the *web* module API

-The `matchTrailingSlash` parameter can be used to indicate that the defined path should be matched taking the trailing slash into account or not.
+The `matchTrailingSlash` parameter can be used to indicate that the defined paths should be matched taking the trailing slash into account or not.

 ##### Parameter bindings